-Expenses relating to lease contracts not recognized in the statement of financial position amount to €437 thousand in 2019.
+Expenses relating to lease contracts not recognized in the statement of financial position amount to €400 thousand in 2020 (€437 thousand in 2019).

 For more information on leases, please refer to Note 1 "Significant accounting policies and measurement bases" and Note 12 "Lease liabilities".